cdcihub/oda-runners/communicating-workflows.md

     ScWData:
       066500110010.001
 ```
 In a simplified notation, skipping the common namespace.
-For example, full id of `ii_skyimage` is ddosa:ii_skyimage or http://odahub.io/workflows/dda/ddosa/ii_skyimage.
+For example, full id of `ii_skyimage` is ddosa:ii_skyimage or http://odahub.io/workflows/dda/ddosa/ii_skyimage and https://github.com/volodymyrss/integral-workflow-scheme/.

 the above workflow which is dynamically composed from: